huilensolis/memoir/readme.md

 # **MVP Features:**

 1. **User Registration and Profile:**
-    [x] Users can sign up using email or social media accounts.
+    - [x] Users can sign up using email or social media accounts.
 2. **Journal Entry:**
-    [-] A simple and intuitive interface for users to write their daily thoughts, reflections, or experiences.
+    - [x] A simple and intuitive interface for users to write their daily thoughts, reflections, or experiences.
 3. **Encryption**
-    [ ] encrypt journal entries and make them only readable by the user
+    - [ ] encrypt journal entries and make them only readable by the user
 6. **Search and Tagging System:**
-    [x] A search functionality to find specific entries by title.
+    - [x] A search functionality to find specific entries by title.
-    [ ] Users can tag entries with keywords for easy categorization and future reference.
+    - [ ] Users can tag entries with keywords for easy categorization and future reference.